STUDENT ORGANIZATIONS AND ACTIVITIES

 Your live student account information is located in the myIIT portal Finances tab.
 Follow the Manage My Student Account link in the center of the page to view and print statements, see your current balance, recent account activity, make payments or enroll in a payment plan, or establish a direct deposit account for Title IV refunds.
 Take a moment to read the Illinois Tech Statement of Financial Responsibility, which is set forth in Article IV, Section G.

 The Office of the Vice Provost for Student Affairs serves as the coordination center for student advocacy, recognition, and engagement.
-Services and programming are provided through the Dean of Students Office and the Office of Community Standards.
+Services and programming are provided through the Dean of Students Office and the Office of Community Standards and the Office of Student Life.

 The Office of Student Employment, oversees on-campus jobs at Illinois Tech.
 An on-campus job is more than just a paycheck.
 On-campus jobs assist students with developing valuable skills for their future career(s).
 View resume and cover letter resources for tips on standing out in any job market, or speak with a career coach or professor about your job application.
 You can find both Federal Work Study (FWS) and non-FWS jobs through Handshake- https://iit.joinhandshake.com/login.